Skip to main content

 Complete Code

-Here is a single script combining all the core concepts from this tutorial — installation check, model creation, message formatting, prompt templates, and chain composition.
+Here is a single script combining all the core concepts — model creation, message formatting, prompt templates, chain composition, streaming, and token tracking.
+Copy this as your starting point and modify it.

 Complete runnable script